rails/rails/guides/source/routing.md

 ### Overriding the Singular Form

-If you want to define the singular form of a resource, you should add additional rules to the `Inflector`.
+If you want to define the singular form of a resource, you should add additional rules to the `Inflector`:

 ```ruby
 ActiveSupport::Inflector.inflections do |inflect|